Geostatistical Methods for Geological Modeling and Hydrogeology | Training course

 – Heterogeneity and uncertainty characterization.

-Understanding and estimation of the spatial heterogeneity of the followed phenomenon
+- Understanding and estimation of the spatial heterogeneity of the studied phenomenon

-- Practical introduction to the concepts of heterogeneity and spatial variability.
+– A practical introduction to the concepts of heterogeneity and spatial variability.

-– Quantification of the spatial variability: calculation and interpretation of the variogram.
+– Quantification of the spatial variability: calculation, interpretation, and modeling of the variogram.

-Mapping a continuous variable (horizon top, hydraulic head)
+- Mapping of a continuous variable (e.g. geological layer top, hydraulic head)

-– Introduction to the conditional simulations for the quantification of uncertainties.
+– Introduction to the conditional simulations for uncertainty quantification.

-- Presentation of simulation methods for discrete variables, in particular the plurigaussian and multipoint (MPS) simulations.
+– Introduction to simulation methods for discrete variables (e.g. facies), in particular, the plurigaussian and multipoint (MPS) simulations.

 – Post-processing of the results.